 The main reason for choosing a Get Your Guide ticket is that you can change the date (or even cancel) your ticket if your plans change.
 On the other hand, tickets bought through the Ministry of Culture and Sports are non-refundable.

-I also recommend Get Your Guide instead of some other well-known online skip-the-line companies because with these companies you almost always have to exchange your online ticket with a physical one at a kiosk several hundred meters from the attraction.
+I also recommend Get Your Guide instead of some other well-known online skip-the-line companies because with these companies you almost always have to exchange your online ticket for a physical one at a kiosk several hundred meters down a steep hill from the attraction.
 I MUCH prefer to simply have my Acropolis Admission ticket emailed to me and then show this on my phone as I enter the Acropolis.

 A final reason to choose Get Your Guide rather than other skip-the-line Acropolis vendors is that I have had these companies refuse to refund tickets when they state that the Acropolis is open, but when I have turned up, it’s closed.